Contact: Louise Grabowski, 617-851-1673

 The Squantum Community Association provides programming that fosters conversation and community with a focus on topics of interest to the Squantum and Quincy communities, highlighting local talent and history.
 The Association hosts approximately four events per year, usually a presentation followed by refreshments and conversation.

 To subscribe to event notifications email SCASquantumEvents@gmail.com.

-Join the Squantum Community Association on August 30 to meet the candidates running for the Ward 6 seat on the Quincy City Council.
-Come meet our three neighbors interested in serving our community.
+Meet the candidates running for mayor and the Ward 6 seat on the Quincy City Council.
+Come meet our neighbors interested in serving our community.
 At this informal gathering (not a debate) each candidate will share their thoughts in an opening statement and residents will be invited to pose questions.
-The council seat in Ward 6 covers Squantum, Marina Bay, and parts of North Quincy.
-Residents wishing to send questions for the candidates in advance can email the SCA and we will pose them to the candidates on your behalf.
-Read more.
+Please also consider sending your questions for the candidates to the SCA in advance and we will pose them to the candidates on your behalf.
+Learn more.

 Talking Safety with Lieutenant Dan

 Neighbors gathered to hear safety tips from Lieutenant Dan Minton of the Quincy Police Department who lead a conversation about matters of safety in our community.

 Lt.
 Dan, known for his “Job Well Done” column and for sharing safety tips on QATV, represents the Quincy Police Crime Prevention Unit and invited folks to share any concerns or comments about local crime or police matters.
 The goal of QPD is to enhance the quality of life in our community by working together to address and resolve issues.